 What do you do when you think your friends are bad parents?

 If you find yourself thinking that your friend is a bad parent or seeing signs that concern you, you should start by identifying the elements of their parenting that concern you.
-Thinking that someone is a bad parent may stem from them having a different parenting style than you do.
-It also might be that they are a terrible parent who physically or verbally abuses their children.
+Thinking that someone is a bad parent may stem from them having a different parenting style than you do, or you may see signs of physical or verbal abuse in their children.
 In either situation, there are some steps you can take to be a good friend and maintain a good friendship moving forward.

 Your Parenting Styles are Different

-Personal options run rampant when observing how other people parent.
-Some parents take a hands-off approach, some are more prone to helicopter parenting, and then others are somewhere in between.
+Personal opinions run rampant when observing how other people parent.
+Some parents take a hands-off approach, some are more prone to helicopter parenting, and others are somewhere in between.
 Don’t assume that because you parent differently, that your friend is wrong in how they approach parenting.

 Plan Friend Time Together

 Spending too much time together may cause you to notice those parenting differences even more.
-Spend adequate time, but don’t overdo it.
 Plan time together when you have childcare, so you can focus on your friendship and not be interrupted by the kids.
-Friendships take time and maintenance.
+Remember that friendships take time and maintenance.
 If you are overly focused on their parenting style, you may not be able to enjoy their company.

 Is Your Friend a Truly Bad Parent?

 Some behaviors are indicators of lousy parenting tactics; many parents do not realize that they are a terrible parent until they are court-ordered to take counseling or voluntarily go to a therapist.
-Understanding what kind of parent you are, takes self-awareness and self-awareness must be developed over time.
+Understanding what kind of a parent you are takes self-awareness that must be developed over time.
 Below are some signs that your friend may be a bad parent.

 Signs of Bad Parenting